GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 up the application to be specified, along with the PyQt components that the application requires and the parts of the Python standard library that should also be included.
-This information is stored in a :program:`pyqtdeploy` project file.  :program:`pyqtdeploy` can also be run as a command line tool to generate the C++ code from a project file.
+This information is stored in a :program:`pyqtdeploy` project file.

-Normally you would create statically compiled versions of the Python interpreter library, any third party extension modules, PyQt and Qt.
-This way your application has no external dependencies.
-In fact this approach is required when deploying to iOS.
-However there is nothing to stop you using shared versions of any of these components in order to reduce the size of the application, but at the cost of increasing the complexity of the deployment.
+A companion program :program:`pyqtdeploycli` can be run from the command line (or a shell script or batch file) to generate the C++ code from a project file.

-:program:`pyqtdeploy` also provides support for compiling certain packages (e.g. Python itself and PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.
+:program:`pyqtdeploycli` also provides support for compiling certain packages (e.g. Python itself and PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.